-If you really want to shine and mix up the buffet at the Cinco de Mayo party in a few days, I highly recommend bringing Chicken Poblano Pappardelle Pasta.
-Imagine how awesome it’ll be presented between guacamole and salsa selections and the tacos and nachos!
+If you really want to shine and mix up the buffet at the Cinco de Mayo party in a few days, I highly recommend bringing this Chicken Poblano Pappardelle Pasta.
+Thick, soft pasta noodles are mixed into a most delicious homemade Smoky Poblano Enchilada Sauce.

 This pasta is uber delicious — it’s spicy, creamy, hearty, and fresh — all at once!